w3f/research/docs/Polkadot/protocols/Sassafras/Sassafras-part-3.md

 Here is an overview of the three blog posts:

-**[Part 1 - Gentle-as-Fluff Introduction](https://hackmd.io/4UjkyZ04Q82d7ZisGTno2A):** The aim of this blog post is to give an introduction that is understandable to any reader with a slight knowledge of blockchains.
+**[Part 1 - A Novel Single Secret Leader Election Protocol](sassafras-part-1):** The aim of this blog post is to give an introduction that is understandable to any reader with a slight knowledge of blockchains.
 It explains why Sassafras is useful and gives a high-level overview of how it works.

-**[Part 2 - Deep Dive](https://hackmd.io/@W3F64sDIRkudVylsBHxi4Q/Bkr59i7ekg):** The aim of this blog post is to dive into the details of the Sassafras protocol, focusing on technical aspects and security.
+**[Part 2 - Deep Dive](sassafras-part-2):** The aim of this blog post is to dive into the details of the Sassafras protocol, focusing on technical aspects and security.

 **Part 3 - Compare and Convince:** The aim of this blog post is to offer a comparison to similar protocols and convince the reader of Sassafras's value.